Skip to main content

 Uploads a binary file to the server and returns a json object with the file id, name, and url

-This route accepts an HTTP POST multipart request sent to the /uploads endpoint.
+This route processes an HTTP POST multipart request sent to the /uploads endpoint.

 Payload

-The server expects a binary file sent through a multipart/form-data request.
-Like all multipart MIME requests, the body should include:
+The server expects to receive a binary file through a multipart/form-data request.
+As with all multipart MIME types, the request body should include:

-• a filename field containing the original name of the uploaded file
+• filename - the original name of the uploaded file

-• a Content-Type header specifying the file's data type
+• the Content-Type header specifying the file data type

 Example: